Artem-Romanenia/o2o/README.md

 }
 ```

-Obviously, you can use `~` for inline expressions that are passed only to member level o2o instructions, while `@` can be used at both member and type level.
+You can use `~` for inline expressions that are passed only to member level o2o instructions, while `@` can be used at both member and type level.

 So finally, let's look at some examples.